RLOpenCatalyst/rg-doc/source/GettingStarted.rst

 .. image:: images/login.png

+.. _`Forgot Password`:

 Forgot Password
 ---------------
 In case you have forgotten your password, you can use the “Forgot Password” link on the login screen which is under the "Sign In" button.

-click the link to navigate to the reset password screen.
+Click the link to navigate to the reset password screen.

 .. image:: images/forgot.png